dillingham/nova-grouped-field/readme.md

 # Author

-Hi 👋, Im Brian D. I created this Nova package [and others](https://novapackages.com/collaborators/dillingham)
+Hi 👋, Im Brian Dillingham, creator of this Nova package [and others](https://novapackages.com/collaborators/dillingham)

 Hope you find it useful.
 Feel free to reach out with feedback.